twisted/twisted/docs/development/ai-policy.rst

 .. tip::

-   If you have access to the resources to burn a lot of LLM tokens searching through Twisted for security vulnerabilities, please consider simply spending those resources paying a human security researcher.
+   If you have access to the resources to burn a lot of LLM tokens searching through Twisted for security vulnerabilities, please consider spending those resources paying a human security researcher.

 Thus, we specifically do not forbid contributions that are *derived* from information obtained from LLM outputs, as long as you have fully reviewed those